Skip to main content

 Description

-In the rural southern region of Ohio, there are few personal care resources and limited transportation options for older adults after they've been discharged from a hospital.
-Limited social contacts and fewer available caregivers also place older adults at risk post-hospital.
+In the rural southern region of Ohio, there are few personal care resources and limited transportation options for older adults after they have been discharged from a hospital.
+Limited social contacts and fewer available caregivers also contribute to an elevated risk of hospital readmission.

 AAA7 logo

 In 2017, the Area Agency on Aging District 7, Inc. (AAA7) began the Hospital2Home program to help older adults in this 10-county region transition from the hospital to their homes.
 This program gives eligible patients vouchers for services like personal care (assisting with activities like bathing and getting dressed) and home-delivered meals.
-Social service providers and seven hospitals participate in the program.
+As of 2024, 18 personal care service providers, seven home-delivered meal providers, and seven hospitals participate in the program.

-Prior to Hospital2Home, the AAA7 operated an in-home case managed program offering ongoing personal care and home-delivered meals with Senior Community Services State Block grant funds.
-Unfortunately, this program only had one case manager who had to cover a large service area, which created long waitlists for services.
-Hospital2Home is able to use this same funding source to reach higher-risk individuals without a waitlist.
+Prior to Hospital2Home, AAA7 operated a case management program which offered ongoing personal care and home-delivered meals with Senior Community Services State Block grant funds.
+Unfortunately, this program had only one case manager assigned to a large service area, which created long waitlists for services.
+Through the use of vouchers and referrals, Hospital2Home is able to use this same funding source to reach the same population without a waitlist.

 Services offered

-Hospital discharge planners and/or social workers identify recently admitted patients 60 or older who are not currently on Medicaid and who have a high risk of being readmitted to the hospital.
+Hospital discharge planners and/or social workers identify recently admitted patients age 60 or older who are not currently on Medicaid and who have an elevated risk of hospital readmission.
 Risk factors include:

 • Living alone